V4Fire/Client/src/base/b-router/README.md

 * The `help` route will be tied with `https://foo.com/help`.

-* The `friends` route is dynamically tied with a set of URL-s because it has the `:userId` part in its own path pattern that takes a value from parameters that are specified with a router transition.
+* The `friends` route is dynamically tied with a set of URL-s because it has the `:userId` part in its path pattern that takes a value from parameters that are specified with a router transition.

 ```js
 // https://foo.com/friends/109
 this.router.push('friends', {params: {userId: '109'}});
 ```

-Also, if a route have parameter `paramsFromQuery` (it's enabled by default) you can provide this parameter by using the `query` option.
+Also, if a route have parameter `paramsFromQuery` (it's enabled by default) we can provide these parameters by using the `query` option.

 ```js
 // https://foo.com/friends/109?showInfo=true